Joko-26/Plattform-Checker-Plugin/README.md

 Godot Plugin

 ## Installation
-copy the plugin folder into the addons folder and activate it in the projet settings.
+Copy the plugin folder into the addons folder and activate it in the projet settings.
+The plugin adds it self as global.

 ## Methods
 ### check_mobile()